Published May 12, 2024 · Updated Feb 25, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics gives continuous visibility of Teaching Staff comments and sentiment over time, with drill-downs from provider to subject family and programme.
-You can compare like-for-like with other accounting provision, segment by mode and cohort, and export concise summaries for programme and departmental briefings.
-The platform highlights where feedback, assessment methods and timetabling are dragging sentiment, and shows whether changes have shifted the dial for your next NSS cycle.
+Student Voice Analytics gives you continuous visibility of Teaching Staff comments and sentiment over time, with drill-downs from provider to subject family and programme.
+Compare like-for-like with other accounting provision, segment by mode and cohort, and export concise summaries for programme and departmental briefings.
+The platform flags where feedback, assessment methods, and timetabling are dragging sentiment, and shows whether your changes shift the dial ahead of the next NSS cycle.

 Request a walkthrough